mpv-player/mpv/DOCS/man/input.rst

         Append the new filter chain to the previous one.

     <toggle>
         Check if the given filter (with the exact parameters) is already in the video chain.
-If yes, remove the filter.
-If no, add the filter.
+If it is, remove the filter.
+If it isn't, add the filter.
         (If several filters are passed to the command, this is done for each filter.)